-The Midland Institute of Mining Engineers (MIMinE) celebrated its 150th year in 2007 and has a current membership of approximately 800 members in the UK and overseas.
-Most MIMinE members are also members of Institute of Materials, Minerals and Mining (IMMM) but for some people, particularly those who are retired or who no longer need to retain their Engineering Council honors but do still wish to remain in touch with the Institute and with the industry then membership of MIMinE is now available.
+The Midland Institute of Mining Engineers (MIMinE) celebrated its 150th year in 2007 and has a current membership of over 200 members in the UK and overseas.
+Most MIMinE members are also members of Institute of Materials, Minerals and Mining (IOM3) but for some people, particularly those who are retired or who no longer need to retain their Engineering Council Honors but do still wish to remain in touch with the Institute and with the industry then membership of MIMinE is now available.

-The Institute has a Council of some 25 to 30 members who willingly give some of their time to pursue our aims and objectives on behalf of the membership.
-The MIMinE Council have planned a full and diverse programme of technical meetings to be held throughout the period of October 2016 to June 2017.
+The Institute has a Governing Board of some 25 to 30 members who willingly give some of their time to pursue our aims and objectives on behalf of the membership.
+The MIMinE Governing Board have planned a full and diverse programme of technical meetings to be held throughout the period of October 2022 to May 2023.
 Our AGM follows the traditional midsummer break prior to the first General Meeting of the season.

 Our technical meetings continue to be interspersed with occasions of a more social nature and opportunities for networking.